djimy-softdev/rock-paper-scisors/readme.md

   - docker (with sudo privileges)

 ### How to start the game
+* Unzip the file
+* Enter the directory rock-paper-scisors
-Run the following commands to play the game:
+* Run the following commands to play the game:
 ```sh
 $ make build
 $ make play